christianbrodbeck/TRF-Tools/doc/pipeline.rst

 For a complete example, see the `Alice repository <https://github.com/Eelbrain/Alice/tree/pipeline/pipeline>`_.

-To get started, set up your experiment as for the `MNE-Experiment pipeline <https://eelbrain.readthedocs.io/en/stable/experiment.html>`_, but instead of :class:`eelbrain.MneExperiment`, use :class:`TRFExperiment` as baseclass for your experiment.
-For an existing experiment, the base class can simply be replaced, because :class:`TRFExperiment` retains all functionality of :class:`eelbrain.MneExperiment`.
+To get started, set up your experiment as for the `MNE-Experiment pipeline <https://eelbrain.readthedocs.io/en/stable/experiment.html>`_, but instead of :class:`eelbrain.pipeline.MneExperiment`, use :class:`TRFExperiment` as baseclass for your experiment.
+The :class:`TRFExperiment` uses :class:`~eelbrain.pipeline.MneExperiment` mechanisms to preprocess data up to the epoch stage.

+For an existing experiment, the base class can simply be replaced, because :class:`TRFExperiment` retains all functionality of :class:`~eelbrain.pipeline.MneExperiment`.

 ^^^^^^^^^^
 Predictors